apereo/cas/README.md

 * Administrative UIs to manage logging, monitoring, statistics, configuration, client registration and more.
 * Global and per-application user interface theme and branding.
 * Password management and password policy enforcement.
+* Deployment options using Apache Tomcat, Jetty, Undertow, packaged and running as Docker containers.

 The foundations of CAS are built upon: [Spring Boot](https://projects.spring.io/spring-boot) and [Spring Cloud](http://projects.spring.io/spring-cloud/).